 Food (per day)

 - Total for 7 days – 1680 baht

-At the current exchange rate on XE.com, that’s $160.
-If you find a Couchsurfing or Workaway host, get the bare minimum costs for food, skip the boat tour and only hitchhike on the island, you can drop that down to under 2,000 baht!
+At the current exchange rate on XE.com, that’s about $160 for a week, or $23 per day.
+If you find a Couchsurfing or Workaway host, get the bare minimum costs for food, skip the boat tour and only hitchhike on the island, you can drop that down to under 2,000 baht for the week!
 Never let it be said that money stopped you from traveling.
-Of course, first you have to get to Thailand, but even that can be cheap with Skyscanner.
+Of course, you first have to get to Thailand, but even that can be cheap with Skyscanner.

 This post may contain affiliate links.
 These links help give me the wherewithal to continue traveling at no additional cost to you.
 For more information, click here.